clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 You can test your own fork of the OPAM Coq repository using `opam repo add` on the folder `extra-dev` of your fork.
 Then, issue a pull-request with your new package.

 ## Publish a stable version
 To publish a stable version you need to make a release.
-In GitHub, go to the *releases* section and add a new release named `1.0.0`.
+In the GitHub page of your project, go to the *releases* section and add a new release named `1.0.0`.
 People tend to use the [SemVer](http://semver.org/) convention for the version names, as `MAJOR.MINOR.PATCH`:

 * `MAJOR`: major changes
 * `MINOR`: minor changes